doanja/Cloud-Finance/README.md

 # Cloud Finance

-Cloud Finance is a full stack application that allows users to track their expenses and goals.
+Finance is a web application that allows users to track their expenses and goals.
 Users can create categories and expenses.
 Categories can be assigned a goal amount.
 Expenses can be assigned an amount, date and assigned to a category.
 Ussr can view their expenses in a tabular view or bar charts.
 Using date filters, the user’s data can be summarized in a multitude of ways.
+Users can also easily mass import expenses from a CSV file.

 ## Usage